Two-Sided Marketplace Cold Start: 2026 Playbook From 9 Cases

 Fiverr is the public 2026 case for AI-native phase 2.
 The 23% synthetic-supply share in new geo launches landed in the 2026 quarterly disclosure, but the operating practice is older and the playbook is now widely copied across vertical marketplaces.
 Instacart is the cautionary tale on cycle time: the company took 14 months per city to reach liquidity, almost entirely because the supply (shoppers) was hand-recruited and W-2-employed, which collapsed unit economics and stretched the per-city cold start to a length that the 2026 playbook cuts to roughly 90 days using a combination of synthetic seed plus 1099 supply rails plus AI-assisted onboarding.

 The 2026 AI-native case (a vertical specialist marketplace, NDA) hit liquidity in 67 days end-to-end.
 Phase 1 (single-player tool) ran for 14 days and reached 31% D7 retention before any matching shipped.
-Phase 2 (synthetic supply seed) generated 180 listings in week three at a total cost of $4,200 in tokens plus 22 founder-hours of verification.
+Phase 2 (synthetic supply seed) generated 180 listings in week three at a total cost in a four-public-digit token band plus 22 founder-hours of verification.
 Phase 3 (concierge match) ran for 38 days and closed 113 pairs before the team enabled the first automated matching feature.
 Phase 4 (network flip) crossed the 500-pair gate on day 67 and the marketplace's organic acquisition share crossed 50% inside the next 30 days.

 Where founders consistently misread the sequencer